|19th September |

 Tanya Byron hurries along the Government's internet censors along

 Tanya Byron is so frustrated at the lack of effort to implement her action plan, which was published 18 months ago, that she is taking matters into her own hands and visiting schools to warn pupils and teachers of the dangers directly.

-Although the UK Council for Child Internet Safety has been set up, very little of substance has emerged.
-Dr Byron, a child psychologist asked by the Prime Minister to draw up proposals on internet safety, said that big ideological divides remained over
+the UK Council for Child Internet Safety has been set up, very little of substance has emerged.
+Dr Byron, a child psychologist asked by the Prime Minister to draw up proposals on internet safety, said that big ideological divides remained over the scope

 Dr Byron is frustrated that a national strategy on child safety has been delayed from last spring until at least December.
 A safety campaign pencilled in for the summer has yet to materialise.

 A move to adopt the pan-European video game classification system so parents can check if their children's video games are appropriate for their age group is under threat.
 This summer the Department for Culture, Media and Sport told Dr Byron that

 there were fears that the existing legislative framework could make it hard to adopt the EU-wide system.
 She wrote back immediately, asking to meet officials without delay, but has had no response.